JuezUN/INGInious-containers/README.md

 ### [unjudge/uncode-c-base][unjudge/uncode-c-base_url]

 This container is not directly in charge of evaluating a student's submission, it contains code that all the other containers use to evaluate the submission in the correct environment.
 The code is in `grading/uncode`.
+This container also contains the translations for different grading containers

 ### [unjudge/inginious-c-multilang][unjudge/inginious-c-multilang_url]